AimanZehra/My_Projects/Angular/README.md

 4. To compile and run an Angular project we use->
     'ng serve' or 'npx ng serve'

-* When we run angular app, index.html filegets rendered in the webpage.
+* When we run angular app, index.html file gets rendered in the webpage.
 This is the main HTML filewhose content will change when we navigate around or do some other stuffs on webpage.

 * An angular app consist of component and by default angular CLI provides us with one App Component.